>Usually, we listen to radio in the cars during long solo drive, but

 Actually, my time during long cross-countries are spend as follows:

-WHAT is left to the memory/imagination of the pilot.
-Certain songs, for instance, seem fit certain planes better.
-Richard Bach, for instance, says "God Rest Ye Merry Gentlemen" goes well in a Sea Bee at cruise.
+for instance, says "God Rest Ye Merry Gentlemen" goes well in a Sea Bee

 The Fly Baby, oddly enough, likes a combination of Glenn Miller and Heavy Metal.
 Miller's "Pennsylvania 6-5000" is a nice wing-rocker (although the chorus is changed from "Pennsylvania Six-Five-Thousand" to "Fly Baby N-Five Hundred").
 For metal, Billy Idol's "White Wedding" goes well with entering the pattern of an extremely busy uncontrolled field.